jonmbake/discourse-ldap-auth/README.md

 list   | Provide a list of users in *ldap_users.yml*.
 Will only create an account and pass authentication if user with email is in list.
 See example [ldap_user.yml](ldap_users.yml). none   | Fail auth if the user account does not already exist.
 This is a good option for an Admin that creates accounts ahead of time.

 *list* also allows the specifying of *User Groups*, which will be automatically assigned to the user on creation.
-It also allows specifying a different *username* (for local account) and *name* associated to Discourse User Account.
+It also allows specifying a different *username* (for local account) and *name* for the Discourse User Account than what is returned in the LDAP entry.

 ## Other Tips